 Try these mouth-watering keto recipes using grass-fed butter:

 - Fluffy Keto Waffles

 - Chocolate Keto Birthday Cake with Vanilla Buttercream

 Since butter is technically a dairy product, certain people may not be able to process it easily.

-However, since butter does not contain any lactose and just a bit of casein, those with a lactose intolerance should be able to handle grass fed butter without a problem.
+However, since butter is very low in both lactose and casein, those with lactose intolerance should be able to handle grass-fed butter without a problem.

-If you do experience digestive discomfort, you can always try Ghee butter instead.
+If you do experience digestive discomfort, you can always try ghee, aka clarified butter, instead.

-Ghee is clarified butter made by cooking the casein from the milk solids out of grass fed butter to leave just the golden fat behind.
+Ghee is made by separating the milk solids out of grass-fed butter to leave just the golden butterfat behind.

-No matter which way you choose to add more grass fed butter to your diet, you’ll be helping your body keep inflammation low, prevent leaky gut, reduce your cancer risk, control your blood sugar, and much more.
+No matter which way you choose to add more grass-fed butter to your diet, you’ll be potentially helping your body keep inflammation low, prevent leaky gut, reduce your cancer risk, control your blood sugar, and much more.

 It may take you a minute to wrap your head around butter being a health food, but when you do, those health benefits will taste soooo good.